 - Add the cannellini beans and al dente pasta to the soup and continue to simmer for another 10 minutes

 The soup is finished except for one final taste to make sure the seasonings are good.
-Adjust the seasonings as needed.
+Adjust the seasonings as needed before serving it solo or with a side of crusty bread.

-*If you aren’t going to use all the soup at one setting, or intend to freeze some of the soup, DO NOT ADD all the pasta to the pot.
+*If you arenโt going to use all the soup in one setting, or intend to freeze some of the soup, DO NOT ADD all the pasta to the pot.
 Instead, place the pasta in the serving bowls and ladle the very hot soup over it.
+Place leftovers of this hearty Italian soup in an airtight container to enjoy the next day.

 No, you don’t.
 Different regions make this classic Italian soup differently.
 Some recipes don’t call for tomatoes.
 Just add extra broth to make up for the tomatoes.